 - Carrying too much weight

-What Happens After An SUV Rollover Accident?
+What Happens After An SUV Rollover Accident in Chicago?

 After the SUV rolls over, there are a few possible events that can take place.
 The roof may collapse, crushing the passengers and forcing them into the ceiling and sides of the vehicle.
 Sometimes the seat belts fail, violently ejecting the passengers from the vehicle.
 Occupants who aren’t thrown out of the SUV can be seriously injured or killed.